AwJaa/DDoI-VPN/README.md

 * No network configuration required on the "Browsing Client"
 * "Browsing Clients" can therefore be anything that has a web browser with proxy configuration capability (PC, Phone, Chromebook, tablet, etc.)
 * Multiple, segregated browser instances can be open at once, allowing you to check email on fake ID #7, while still being logged into Facebook on Fake ID #18.
+* No "kill-switch"ing.
+The browser you open stays contained, and everything else runs business-as-usual.
+Less likely to leak ID metadata across each other.

 ### Cons: